killbill/kbcli/kbcmd/README.md

 ## Development
 For development, clone the repository to your git workspace under `$GOPATH/src/github.com/killbill/kbcli` and then run `go get -t ./...` to install the dependencies.
-We use Visual Studio Code as IDE, but others work as well.
-Make sure to run the tests.
+Visual Studio Code is recommmended IDE, but others work as well.
+Make sure to run the tests before submitting PR.